-No awards will be granted pursuant to the Plan 10 years after the date the Plan was initially effective, which is intended to be the date on which the registration statement of which this prospectus is a part of becomes effective.
+No awards will be granted pursuant to the Plan 10 years after the date the Plan was initially effective, which is intended to be .
 The board of directors or the Compensation Committee may amend or terminate the Plan at any time, except that no amendment shall become effective without prior approval of the stockholders of Yield Inc. if such approval is required by applicable law, regulations or the rules of any exchange or market on which the Class A common stock is traded or listed or the amendment would increase the number of shares reserved for issuance under the Plan.